wrobeltomasz/open-sparrow/CONTRIBUTING.md

 If linters are introduced (e.g., PHP_CodeSniffer, Prettier), please follow them.
 Until then, match the existing code style in the project.

+## Contributing

+Before your PR can be merged, you must sign our [Contributor License Agreement](CLA.md).
+This is handled automatically via a bot comment in your PR.
+You only need to do this once.

 ---

 ## Contribution Tips